biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 Imputers
 =================

-:obj:`ImputerConstructor` is the abstract root in the hierarchy of classes that accept training data and construct an instance of a class derived from :obj:`Imputer`.
+:obj:`ImputerConstructor` is the abstract root in a hierarchy of classes that accept training data and construct an instance of a class derived from :obj:`Imputer`.
 When an :obj:`Imputer` is called with an :obj:`Orange.data.Instance` it returns a new instance with the